NDAXlO/slate/source/includes/oms_orders/_api_omsord_user_updatequote.md

 **Permissions:** Operator, MarketMaker<br />
 **Call Type:** Synchronous

 Updates an existing quote.
-Quoting is not enabled for the retail end user of the AlphaPoint software.
+Quoting is not enabled for the retail end user of the NDAX software.
 Only registered market participants or market makers may quote.

 <aside class="warning"><strong>Warning</strong> **UpdateQuote** resets the quote's priority in the order book.</aside>